 Dr Nathan joined the Sorell Veterinary Team in 2021.

 Administration (Certificate III Business Administration )

-Amanda was previously in the retail industry for many years prior to her having her two beautiful boys Robert and Charlie
+Amanda was previously in the retail industry for many years prior to having her two beautiful boys, Robert and Charlie

-In the past Amanda has been administration assistant for Australian Nursing and Midwifery Federation.
+Amanda was an administration assistant for Australian Nursing and Midwifery Federation.

-With this experience this has given her the opportunity and experience to now assist her husband Phillip in opening up the Sorell Veterinary Centre
+This experience has given her the experience to now assist her husband, Phillip, in opening up the Sorell Veterinary Centre

 Amanda will always be happy to assist

 Administration / Practice Manager

 Amanda has spent many years on the mainland in retail management and joined S.V.C in 2018.
 She loves working with both people and animals so is now in her dream job.